jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 To test this change:

-1. Go to the terminal window currently running your embedded Alfresco Share web application.
+1. Go to the terminal window currently running your project.
-2. Click ctrl+c to stop the Alfresco Share server.
+2. Click ctrl+c to stop the Tomcat server.
 3. Re-run the server using:

     ```
     ./run.sh
     ```

-There is no need to restart the Alfresco repository web application because nothing has changed in that AMP.

 Now when you log in to Alfresco Share, you’ll see that the property sets match for `sc:whitepaper` and `cm:content` across all forms, as shown below: